What is a Foundation Degree?

 Foundation Degrees often don’t have set entry requirements in the same way that full Bachelor’s degrees do.
 That’s because people come to Foundation Degree study from lots of different entry points.
 Each institution and programme sets its own requirements.

-Previous qualifications, like your A Levels or equivalent, will be taken into account.
+Previous Level 3 qualifications, for example A Levels, will be taken into account.
 Relevant work and other experience can also count in your favour.
 For some courses, you might be invited to an interview.

 What do employers think of Foundation Degrees?